-On February 4, 2014, AT&T announced a $100 million commitment to provide middle and high school students in Title 1 schools with free mobile broadband access for educational devices, mobile device management, network filtering and teacher professional development for three years.
+AT&T committed, as part of the White House ConnectED Initiative, to provide 50,000 students in Title 1 schools with $100 million of free mobile broadband access for educational devices, mobile device management, network filtering and teacher professional development for three years for each selected school.

 Specifically, AT&T will provide:

 - 4G mobile broadband data services for student access to learning-based websites, applications, and services that will expand learning beyond school walls.

 - Security software to protect access, safety and security of students;

 - Solution integration for schools, to support device configuration, logistics and care services, and

 - Training for teachers and administrators on effective ways to integrate this solution into classrooms and learning, including in-person train the trainer sessions in each district.